|Person Describing Archive|

 |Author bios and context within literary history|

 There is a very short contextualization of the speaker in relation to these audio clips.
-The aim of this site is to contextualize the information and provide a history of the men who fought in WWII, so the entire site provides historical context.
+The aim of this site is to contextualize the information and provide a history of the men who fought in WWII.
+The entire site provides historical context on the 28th Maori Battalion who fought in World War II.

 |Audio file type: streaming, download, file format, audio file compression quality (WAV, MP3, bitrate)|